-Let’s take an in-depth look into this topic and examine the facts about “what day is the Sabbath?”
-Some people are convinced that Sunday the first day of the week is the Biblical Sabbath.
-Other people believe that Saturday, the seventh day of the week, is the Sabbath.
+Let’s take an in-depth look at this topic and examine the facts about what day is the Sabbath of the Bible.
 According to the Ten Commandments, the Sabbath is located on the seventh day of the week.
 Exodus 20:8-10 says the following, “Remember the Sabbath day, to keep it holy.
-Six days you shall labor and do all your work, but the seventh day is the Sabbath of the Lord your God” At creation God also rested and declared the seventh day holy (Genesis 2:1-3).
+Six days you shall labor and do all your work, but the seventh day is the Sabbath of the Lord your God.”
+At creation God also rested and declared the seventh day holy (Genesis 2:1-3).

 Preparation day or sixth day = Friday